 A personal guarantee is in place to give the lender a form of security that they will receive some form of repayment if your business defaults on loan payments.
-If this happens, then the lender takes ownership on what you’ve given as a personal guarantee (property you own separate from the business, for example) and can sell it in order to recover repayment value.
+If this happens, the lender takes ownership on what you’ve given as a personal guarantee.
+This could be property you own separate from the business, for example.
+They can sell it in order to recover repayment value.

 Your overall net worth is a factor that lenders will look at.
 This includes your credit history and what assets you possess.
-Lenders may only ask for a personal guarantee on a capped proportion of the amount you want to borrow, but it’s likely you’ll need to guarantee the whole lot.
+Lenders may only ask for a personal guarantee on a capped proportion of the amount you want to borrow.
+However, it’s more likely you’ll need to guarantee the full amount.

 Things to consider before becoming a personal guarantor